fipl-hse/fipl-hse.github.io/source/docs/ctlr_2024/labs/lab_6_pipeline/lab_6.rst

    the code you write.

 .. important:: Do not change modules external to your code, for example
-               ``core_utils/article/article.py``, consider them as not available
+               ``core_utils/article/article.py``, consider them as available
-               for installation.
+               only via installation.
 If you see a way to improve external modules, propose them in a separate PR - mentors will review them separately and give you bonuses as any improvements are appreciated.